Bangladesh Navy: Forces Goal 2030

 In 2009, the Bangladesh government adopted a long-term modernisation plan for its armed forces called Forces Goal 2030.
 As of 2013, about a third of the military hardware procured under the plan has been for the navy.
 It procured two refurbished Type 053H2 (Jianghu III) frigates from China in 2014.
 Two United States Coast Guard High Endurance Cutters joined the BN in 2013 and 2015 which are being used as patrol frigates.
-Navy also bought an ex-Royal Navy Roebuck-class survey vessel and two ex-Royal Navy offshore patrol vessels (OPVs) which were converted to guided missile corvettes in 2011.
-Two Type 056 corvettes joined the BN in 2016 while two more were ordered in July 2015 and they are awaiting commissioning.
+The navy also bought an ex-Royal Navy Roebuck-class survey vessel and two ex-Royal Navy offshore patrol vessels (OPVs) which were converted to guided missile corvettes in 2011.
+Two Type 056 corvettes joined the BN in 2016, while two more were ordered in July 2015, and they are awaiting commissioning.
 Two large patrol craft (LPCs) were built in China and joined the BN in 2013.
 Two more ships of the same class with dedicated ASW capabilities were commissioned in 2017.
 Five Padma-class patrol vessels have been commissioned into the navy in 2013.
 Besides, multiple indigenous built LCUs and LCTs have been added to the navy.
 This marks a new chapter in maritime capability as part of the vision for a Smart Bangladesh by 2041.

 The Bangladesh Navy opened its aviation wing on 14 July 2011 with the induction of two AgustaWestland AW109 helicopters.
-Later on, two Dornier 228NG MPA were introduced in 2013.
+Later on, two Dornier 228NG MPAs were introduced in 2013.
 To attain underwater operational capabilities, the Bangladesh Navy inducted two off-the-shelf Type 035G (Ming class) submarines from China on 12 March 2017.

-Bangladesh Navy, with its growing fleet comprising more than 100 small and large ships across different classes, is successfully producing cost-effective world-class warships within its borders.
+The Bangladesh Navy,has been continuously growing its fleet.
+By 2020, it had more than 100 small and large ships across different classes, and is producing warships within its borders.
 The naval force of Bangladesh is continually strengthening its maritime capabilities through expansion efforts.

 A new base for the Bangladesh Navy, named BNS Sher-e-Bangla, is being constructed at Rabanabad in Patuakhali.
 It will be the largest naval base of the Bangladesh Navy with submarine berthing and aviation facilities.
 A full-fledged South Asian largest submarine base, named BNS Pekua, was commissioned 19 March 2023 at Pekua in Cox's Bazar.
 A full-fledged naval base, named BNS Dhaka, has been commissioned in Khilkhet, Dhaka.
 Dhaka naval area.